 The Liberator: A Liver Meridian Archetype

 The liver meridian is one of the most prominent channels in the body, responsible for a myriad of functions in both eastern and western medicine.
-The liver is the body’s general.
-It controls our qi and plans many of the body’s functions.
-In fact, the liver has over five hundred roles in the human body.
-It aids in digestion, controls blood sugar, stores essential vitamins, clears away toxins, and aids in the removal of bacteria from the bloodstream.
+The liver controls our qi and plans many of the body’s functions.
+In Infinity’s Meridian archetypes, this meridian is represented by the liberator archetype.

 A healthy liver meridian provides us with a sense of purpose and direction.
 To find the liver meridian within yourself look to your emotions first.